 — Barrio Guacamole —

 One of Barrio Cafe’s most famous dishes is their guacamole.
-This is no ordinary guacamole and trust me, I have eaten my share of guacamole in my lifetime.
+This is no ordinary guacamole ,and trust me I have eaten my share of guacamole in my lifetime.
 I grew up in the Los Angeles area where guacamole was something that I ate with french fries, rather than ketchup.
-Plus my childhood home had an enormous avocado tree in our yard, so I grew up around avocados.
+Plus my childhood home had an enormous avocado tree in our yard, and I grew up around avocados.
 I am a true fan of ‘The Guac’ but have never tried it quiet like this.

 — Cochinita Pibil Tlayuda —

-So, what is a tlayuda?
+What is a tlayuda?
 It is at regional style taco from the Southwestern state of Oaxaca.
 It is not like a taco that many of us in the states are accustomed to.
-This one is similar to a tostada as it is large, flat and the size of a plate.
+This one is similar to a tostada, as it is large flat and the size of a plate.
 The corn tortilla was not crispy, it was softer but thicker than an average size corn tortilla.
 It was very fresh tasting and was strong enough to hold all the toppings without disintegrating.
-This was an excellent dish and I especially enjoyed the garnish of cilantro microgreens.
-They were not as strong as full grown cilantro and added a nice mild addition to this already flavorful dish.
+This was an excellent dish, and I especially enjoyed the garnish of cilantro microgreens.
+They were not as strong as full grown cilantro, and added a nice mild addition to this already flavorful dish.

 — The Best Damn Churro Dessert EVER —

-At the end, I did go for dessert and with my server’s suggestion, I ordered the Churros which became the best churro dessert I have eaten.
+At the end I did go for dessert, and with my server’s suggestion I ordered the Churros, which became the best churro dessert I have eaten.
 I am serious!
-Typically, I shy away from this dessert at regular Mexican restaurants.
-I loathe the massive use of generic whipped cream and cheap maraschino cherries.
-Barrio Café has taken these sugary Mexican donuts to a whole other level!
+Typically I shy away from this dessert at regular Mexican restaurants.
+I loathe the massive use of generic whipped cream, and cheap maraschino cherries.
+Barrio Café had taken these sweet and crispy Mexican donuts to a whole other level.

 — French Pressed Coffee —